-Edible Six Pack Rings Could Have Huge Environmental Impacts On Marine Life
+How Edible Six Pack Rings Could Save Marine Life

 A small beer company in Florida is working to change beer packaging in a major way: Craft beer maker Saltwater Brewery has created edible six pack rings to replace the plastic rings that most beer companies use to package canned beer.
 Most plastic rings end up in the ocean, potentially harming fish, birds, and other marine animals that eat or get caught in them.
 Saltwater Brewery’s new rings are biodegradable and edible — so they won’t harm marine life if they end up in the ocean.
 Pretty nifty, huh?